jacoscaz/quadstore/README.md

 Instantiates a new store.
 Supported options are:

     opts.db = require('leveldown');   // Levelup's backend
-    opts.contextKey = 'context';      // Name of fourth term
+    opts.contextKey = 'graph';        // Name of fourth term

-The `contextKey` option determines which key the store will use to read and write the context of each quad.
+The `contextKey` option determines which key the store will use to read and write the fourth term of each quad.
 The default value `graph` requires all quads to be formatted as `{ subject, predicate, object, graph }` objects.
 Similarly, the value `context` would require all quads to be formatted as `{ subject, predicate, object, context }` objects.